joshiemoore/snakeware/README.md

 1. [Download and install QEMU](https://www.qemu.org/download/).
 2. Open your terminal/command prompt.
-3. Navigate to the directory/folder where the snakeware image image was downloaded.
+3. Navigate to the directory/folder where the snakeware image was downloaded.
 4. Launch the snakeware ISO using a script similar to this:

 ```